Motiur Rahman Nizami: Reaction

 Pakistan: Pakistan's foreign office said in a statement the following: "Pakistan is deeply saddened over the hanging of the emir of Jamaat-i-Islami Bangladesh, Mr Motiur Rahman Nizami, for the alleged crimes committed before December 1971.
-His only sin was upholding the constitution and laws of Pakistan”.
+His only sin was upholding the constitution and laws of Pakistan".

-Turkey: Turkey condemned execution of Motiur Rahman Nizami and withdrew Turkish Ambassador from Bangladesh.
+Turkey: Turkey condemned the execution of Motiur Rahman Nizami and withdrew the Turkish ambassador from Bangladesh.